 Social Compliance and Ethical Policy

-The purpose of this policy is to outline the activities undertaken by Thistle Seafoods Limited to ensure that all employees and Directors carry out their business and perform their duties to the highest ethical standards and in compliance with all relevant legal principles.
+The purpose of this policy is to ensure the activities undertaken by Thistle Seafoods Limited employees and Directors are carried out to the highest ethical standards and in compliance with all relevant legal principles.
 This standard of behaviour and performance is maintained in the company’s dealings with employees, customers, suppliers, and all other stakeholders.
-This is outlined under three categories: Ethics, Responsible Manufacturing and Supply Chain.
+This is outlined under three categories: Human Rights, Environmental Management and Supply Chain Integrity.

-Sedex is an online platform that allows companies to share and manage supply chain information regarding labour standards, health and safety, the environment and business ethics.
-Thistle Seafoods Ltd is registered as an AB member on Sedex.
+SEDEX is an online platform that allows companies to share and manage supply chain information regarding labour standards, health and safety, the environment and business ethics.
+We encourage all suppliers to be a SEDEX Member.
+Thistle Seafoods Ltd is registered as an AB member on SEDEX.
 This allows us to view and run reports on our suppliers’ ethical data, manage information regarding our own facilities, and share information with our customers.
 The information is managed regularly by the Human Resources, Health & Safety, Technical and Corporate Social Responsibility departments.

 Modern Slavery